(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: On the asymptotic variation and Mather invariant

 With the extension of Szekeres' vector fields at hand, we can proceed to extend the definition of the \emph{Mather invariant} to interval diffeomorphisms of regularity lower than $C^2$ along the classical lines.
 Namely, we let $\Diff^{2,\Delta}_+ ([0,1])$ (resp. $\Diff^{1+\mathrm{bv},\Delta}_+ ([0,1])$, $\Diff^{1+\mathrm{ac}, \Delta}_+([0,1])$) be the set of $C^2$ (resp. $C^{1+\mathrm{bv}}$, $C^{1+\mathrm{ac}}$) diffeomorphisms of the interval with no fixed point in the interior.
 (The letter $\Delta$ stands for the latter condition.)
 For $f\in \Diff^{1+\mathrm{bv},\Delta}_+ ([0,1])$, let $\X$ and $\Y$ be the left and right vector fields of $f$, respectively.
 (The former arises by seeing $f$ as a diffeomorphism of $[0,1)$, and the latter as a diffeomorphism of $(0,1]$.)
 Together with them comes a {\em Mather diffeomorphism} $M_f := P_{\Y} \circ P_{\X}^{-1}$, where $P_{\X}$ (resp. $P_{\Y}$) is the $C^{1+\mathrm{bv}}$ diffeomorphism from $(0,1)$ to $\R$ induced by $\X$ (resp. $\Y$) sending some fundamental interval $[a,f(a)]$ of $f$ to $[0,1]$.
 In concrete terms,

 and a similar formula stands for $P_{\Y}$ (with perhaps a different choice for the point $a$).
 Since $f$ is the time-1 map of the flows of both $\X$ and $\Y$, the map $M_f$ commutes with the integer translations, and it is hence the lift of a circle diffeomorphism.
 The {\em Mather invariant} of $f$ is the class of this circle diffeomorphism (also denoted $M_f$) modulo composition with rotations on the left and right.
 (These naturally come from the choice of the point $a$ in (\ref{eq:P}); see \cite[\S2]{EN} for further details.)
+One says that this invariant is trivial if it coincides with the class of rotations.

-Although the Mather invariant is not a genuine circle diffeomorphism (but an equivalence class of them), the total variation of the logarithm of its derivative is well defined.
-The next result that relates this with the asymptotic distortion was obtained in \cite{EN} for $C^2$ diffeomorphisms.
-The proof of this extended version is given in the Appendix.
+Although the Mather invariant is not a genuine circle diffeomorphism (but an equivalence class of them), the total variation of the logarithm of its derivative is well defined, since pre/post-composition with rotations does not change its value.
+The next result that relates this value with the asymptotic variation was obtained in \cite{EN} for $C^2$ diffeomorphisms.
+The proof of this extended version is given in the Appendix I.

 \begin{thm} For every $f \in \Diff^{1+\mathrm{bv},\Delta}_+ ([0,1])$, one has

 \end{thm}

 The following corollary of the previous theorem will be very useful for us.